MOHIT-JANGIR/arth-task-7.1.2/README.md

 ![Screenshot 2020-11-11 16 37 27](https://user-images.githubusercontent.com/61896468/98809743-1a25e800-2444-11eb-965b-57bbed11f348.png)

-## Here we can see that one new hard disk with the name /dev/sdb of 50GiB is added.
+## Here we can see that one new hard disk with the name /dev/xvdf of 5GiB is added.

-# Step 2: Create one Primary partition of 30GiB
+# Step 2: Create one Primary partition of 2GiB

-## In this step, we will create one primary partition of 30GiB with the help of fdisk command.
+## In this step, we will create one primary partition of 2GiB with the help of fdisk command.

-# fdisk /dev/sdb
+# fdisk /dev/xvdf

 ![Screenshot 2020-11-11 16 40 24](https://user-images.githubusercontent.com/61896468/98809745-1b571500-2444-11eb-8f94-5a66d4ca89ac.png)

-## Now we can check the partition is a crate or not.
+## Now we can check the partition is a created or not.

 ![Screenshot 2020-11-11 16 40 58](https://user-images.githubusercontent.com/61896468/98809752-1c884200-2444-11eb-81d6-6ab3e0a23bf3.png)

-## Here we can see that one partition of size /dev/sdb1 with the size of 30GiB.
+## Here we can see that one partition of size /dev/xvdf1 with the size of 5GiB.

 # Step 3: Format the partition and mount it with some directory

 ## In this step, we will format the partition with the ext4 file system, and then we will mount with /data directory.

-# mkfs.ext4 /dev/sdb1
+# mkfs.ext4 /dev/xvdf1

-# mount /dev/sdb1 /data
+# mount /dev/xvdf1 /data

 ![Screenshot 2020-11-11 16 43 35](https://user-images.githubusercontent.com/61896468/98809755-1db96f00-2444-11eb-959b-826064e809dc.png)